 6.23.1 Applicability to language

-The vulnerability as specified in ISO/IEC 24772-1 clause 6.23 applies to Fortran.
+The vulnerability as specified in ISO/IEC 24772-1:2024 6.23 applies to Fortran.

 Fortran specifies an order of precedence for operators.
 The order for the intrinsic operators is well known except among the logical operators .not., .and., .or., .eqv., and .neqv..
 In addition, any monadic defined operator, and any dyadic defined operator have a position in this order, but these positions are not well known.